IanMadd/academic/content/portfolio/Data_Tables.md

 ##  7:   6 175       122.2857 19.7
 ```

-Note that the mean horsepower is *only* for 6 cylinder cars and doesn't include 4 and 8 cylinder cars.
+Note that the mean horsepower shown above is *only* for 6 cylinder cars and doesn't include 4 and 8 cylinder cars.
+The function below shows the mean horsepower for cars of all engine sizes.

 ```
 MTCarsDT[,mean(hp)]